Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 If the broader web has not validated your company or your framing, your page has to create trust on its own.
 That is weak.
 Earned media, analyst references, expert quotations, and cited research make the page easier to trust because the claim now exists in more than one place.

 The attribution problem in LLM search makes this even clearer.
 A 2025 paper on attribution gaps in LLM search results found that Perplexity Sonar visits about 10 relevant pages per query but cites only three to four, leaving several relevant websites uncited (The Attribution Crisis in LLM Search Results, 2025).
-In other words, being merely relevant is not enough.
+Being merely relevant is not enough.
 You need to be one of the few pages that survives the final citation cut.

-Independent PR coverage matters here because it gives the model a second trust layer.
+Independent PR coverage matters because it gives the model a second trust layer.
 Cision's 2025 State of the Media report found that journalists still prioritize credible data, original research, and expert evidence over promotional claims (Cision, 2025).
-The same materials that make a story pitch stronger also make your argument easier for an answer engine to trust later.
+The same materials that make a story pitch stronger also make your argument easier for an answer engine to trust.

-A page that has a real shot at displacing Reddit in Perplexity usually does five things well.
+A page that can displace Reddit in Perplexity usually does five things well.
 It defines the issue immediately.
 It cites named research early.
 It explains the mechanism behind the pattern.
 It gives the reader a practical decision framework.
 And it sits inside a broader knowledge system with relevant internal and external references.

 What is missing from that list is the usual fluff.
 More adjectives do not help.
 More thought leadership theater does not help.
 More company mythology does not help.
 None of that gives a model a safer citation target.

 There is also a citation-quality angle that brands miss.
 Research on citation preferences in LLM outputs found that current models do not always align neatly with human expectations around when and how citations should appear (Aligning Large Language Model Behavior with Human Citation Preferences, 2026).
-That means your page should not only be factual.
-It should make the support structure obvious enough that the model can select it confidently.
+Your page should not only be factual — it should make the support structure obvious enough that the model can select it confidently.

 Reddit is not only a competitor.
 It is also a signal source.
 If Perplexity keeps citing Reddit for a commercial query, the thread usually shows what your own page avoided.